abougouffa/minemacs/docs/packages.md

 * `denote-org`: Extensions to better integrate Org with Denote
 * `denote-markdown`: Extensions to better integrate Markdown with Denote
 * `consult-denote`: Use Consult in tandem with Denote
-* `denote-menu`: View and filter Denote files in a tabulated list

 ## `me-org`
 * `org-contrib`: Contributed packages to Org in search for new maintainers